 The large land tracks surrounding the Puerto Peñasco area have already been acquired by government officials/developers/investors/etc. Plans and projects in varying states call for ‘self contained’ resorts, and ‘foreign communities’ to the north & south of the actual city of Puerto Peñasco.

-These 'tourist zoned' area properties are planned to be complete with their own convention centers, marinas, shopping centers, water-sewer/road systems, airports, etc. Mexico's federal government highway planners have designed a major highway route that will continue south from Puerto Peñasco along the current coastal developments and link up to the resort areas of Guaymas & San Carlos.
+These ‘tourist zoned’ area properties are now completed with their own convention centers, marinas, shopping centers, water-sewer/road systems, airports, and very soon with a Home Port for Cruises traveling to the Pacific coast of Mexico.
+Mexico’s federal government highway planners have designed a major highway route that will continue south from Puerto Peñasco along the current coastal developments and link up to the resort areas of Guaymas & San Carlos.
+This route has been successfully linking Baja California for many years now, connecting not olny visitors from Tijuana, Mexicali and other cities of Baja, but also shortening the distance between Rocky Point and California.

 Referred to as a ‘Golden Triangle’ in Mexico’s money circles it encompasses major travel and tourist routes in both Arizona and Sonora.